Polynomial Equations: Theory and Practice: Systems of equations and algebraic varieties

-\begin{example}[Computing real solutions] The variety $V_{\mathbb{C}}(x^2+y^2)$ consists of the two lines $x+\sqrt{-1} \cdot y = 0$ and $x - \sqrt{-1} \cdot y = 0$ in $\mathbb{C}^2$.
+\begin{example}{Example: computing real solutions} The variety $V_{\mathbb{C}}(x^2+y^2)$ consists of the two lines $x+\sqrt{-1} \cdot y = 0$ and $x - \sqrt{-1} \cdot y = 0$ in $\mathbb{C}^2$.
 However, the real part $V_{\mathbb{R}}(x^2+y^2) = \{(0,0)\}$ has only one point.
-If we are interested only in this real solution, we may replace $x^2+y^2$ by the two polynomials $x,y$, which have the property that $V_{\mathbb{R}}(x^2+y^2) = V_{\mathbb{R}}(x,y) = V_{\mathbb{C}}(x,y)$.
-An algorithm that computes all \emph{complex} solutions will still recover only the interesting solutions, after this replacing step.
+If we are interested only in this real solution, we may replace $x^2+y^2$ with the two polynomials $x,y$, which have the property that $V_{\mathbb{R}}(x^2+y^2) = V_{\mathbb{R}}(x,y) = V_{\mathbb{C}}(x,y)$.
+After this replacing step, an algorithm that computes all \emph{complex} solutions will still recover only the interesting solutions.
 It turns out that such a `better' set of equations can always be computed.
-The new polynomials generate the \emph{real radical ideal} associated to the original equations \cite[Section 6.3]{michalek2021invitation}.
-For recent computational progress, see for instance \cite{baldi2021computing}. \end{example}
+The new polynomials generate the \emph{real radical ideal} associated to the original equations \cite[Sec.~6.3]{michalek2021invitation}.
+For recent computational progress, see \cite{baldi2021computing}.
+A different approach for real root finding in bounded domains is \emph{subdivision}, see \cite{mourrain2009subdivision}. \end{example}